Edd1eboi/quartz/content/OffTopicIndexes/DiscordChecklist.md

+---
+title: "Discord Checklist"
+---

 # Things to be done on the Discord/needs deciding on:
 ---

 #### Regarding these things, I won't implement them until we have a clear idea of what we want and a solid baseline for the idea.

 ---